freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-rpg-game/part-28.md

 id: 5d6653d5e0696bdec46938da
 title: Part 28
 challengeType: 0
-isRequired: true
 ---

 ## Description
 <section id='description'>

-Below the list of <code>const</code> variables, create a new <code>const</code> variable called <code>locations</code>.
+Below the list of `const` variables, create a new `const` variable called `locations`.
 Set it to equal an empty array.
 This will be used to store all the data for the locations in the game.

 </section>